Autoroute 30 (A-30)

 Within 100 days of announcing the preferred proponent in 2008, the $1.5 billion (NPV or net present value) project reached financial close and the credit facility was fully syndicated, a significant achievement given the instability of credit markets at the time (2007–2008 global financial crisis).

-It was estimated in 2008 that using a P3 would achieve $751 million in savings compared with a traditional design-build approach.
+It was estimated in 2008 that using a P3 would achieve $751 million NPV in savings over the 35 years of the partnership Agreement compared with a traditional design-build approach.
+In addition, the government determined the completion of the A-30 as a P3 would make it possible to open the highway as a continuous route two years earlier than if using conventional methods.

 Background